Coop Increases Error Identification Efficiency

-For this reason, the S7 protocol data streams recorded in the Pcap were sent to the external supplier’s support department.
+For this reason, the Layer 7 protocol data streams recorded in the Pcap were sent to the external supplier’s support department.
 Thanks to the detailed information provided by the Allegro Network Multimeter, the support engineer or the developer responsible was able to understand the problem within minutes and work out an appropriate solution.
 In principle, the Jumbo Frames received from the network in the ‘Socket Selector’ of the Java framework library caused the application to reset.
 As a result, the application had to be restarted which led to the delays recorded by the Allegro Network Multimeter.

 Advantages at a glance

 - Immediate classification of the specific protocols

 Based on the data streams recorded with the Allegro Network Multimeter, it quickly became clear that the Java application always ‘hiccupped’ during the transmission of so-called Jumbo Frames, and that the L7 application affected experienced high latency in some situations.
 The term Jumbo Frames refers to non-standardized and oversized packets in an Ethernet network.
 A standard Ethernet packet is 1518 bytes in the IEEE 802.3 standard.
 Frames that are longer than this are called Jumbo Frames.
 Jumbo Frames can be useful for some applications, since they reduce protocol overhead and improve efficiency.
 In addition, the processing overhead of the nodes involved may be reduced because fewer frames need to be processed.
 Such frames are not standard, and it is important that all network elements can handle these Jumbo Frames if implemented.